-This parking area and viewpoint is unusual in that it lies on the crest of a very narrow ridge that separates the steep

-The valley of Mackenzie River cuts deeply into the high plateau of Cape Breton in the Pleasant Bay area.
-Occasional scree slopes scar the steep valley walls.
-Note the bare hills of granite and the even skyline. valley of Fishing Cove Brook on the west from the equally deep valley of a tributary of Mackenzie River on the east.
-This means that the road is squarely perched on a 'divide' the line that separates the drainage of one river from the drainage of another.
+This parking area and viewpoint is unusual in that it lies on the crest of a very narrow ridge that separates the steep valley of Fishing Cove Brook on the west from the equally deep valley of a tributary of Mackenzie River on the east.
+This means that the road is squarely perched on a 'divide'-the line that separates the drainage of one river from the drainage of another.
 At this place you can easily see that the water falling on one side of the road would drain into one river system whereas the water on the other side would drain out to the sea in a different river system.